awsdocs/amazon-ec2-user-guide-windows/doc_source/TroubleshootingAWSmp.md

     + For further troubleshooting, use the information in the event logs\.
     + Check the Operations Manager event log on the management server\.
 For more information, see [Events](UsingAWSmp.md#EventIDs) for a list of the events that the AWS Management Pack writes to the Operations Manager event log\.

-## General Troubleshooting for System Center 2007 R2<a name="general-troubleshooting-2007"></a>
+## General troubleshooting for System Center 2007 R2<a name="general-troubleshooting-2007"></a>

 Try the following to resolve any issues\.
 + Ensure that you have configured the AWS Management Pack after importing it by running the Add Monitoring Wizard\.
-For more information, see [Step 1: Installing the AWS Management Pack](ConfiguringAWSmp.md)\.
+For more information, see [Step 1: Install the AWS Management Pack](ConfiguringAWSmp.md)\.
 + Verify that you have waited long enough for the AWS resources to be discovered \(10–20 minutes\)\.
 + Verify that the watcher node is configured properly\.
   + The proxy agent is enabled\.
-For more information, see [Step 2: Configuring the Watcher Node](ConfiguringWatcherNode.md)\.
+For more information, see [Step 2: Configure the watcher node](ConfiguringWatcherNode.md)\.
   + The watcher node has Internet connectivity\.
   + The action account for the watcher node has local administrator privileges\.
   + The watcher node must have the \.NET Framework 3\.5\.1 or later\.